 Who we share your personal data with

 We share your personal data regarding the position you applied for (covering the job and required skills and experience) with the referees you provided.
-In case of specific positions your career data will be shared with other members of the Affidea Group during recruitment, if it is needed for the assessment of your eligibility.
+In case of specific positions your career data will be shared with other members of the Affidea Group during recruitment, if it is needed for the assessment of your compatibility to the role.
 We are at your disposal to provide you further information about this.
 Should you accept our offer for a position, we share your personal data with the competent tax and social security authorities to allow your start in your new job.

 Your data protection rights